-A large library like Tkinter has alot to offer besides the above widgets.
+A Python GUI library like Tkinter has alot to offer besides the above widgets.
 Below are some extra features, functions and (minor) widgets that are less common, but are irreplaceable in what they do.

 - How to delete widgets in Tkinter

 - How to close a Tkinter window (programatically)

 - Creating a color chooser